panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/logging-button-clicks-state-nzzuk?file=/src/App.js)

 Open the demo and click the button.
-Each time you click, you will see in the console the message `'I rendered!'` &mdash; that each time the state is updated, the component re-renders.
+Each time you click, you will see in the console the message `'I rendered!'` &mdash; meaning that each time the state is updated, the component re-renders.

 So, the 2 main differences between state and references: